awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 ------

-#### Limitations for Reboot Events<a name="limitations-for-reboot-events"></a>
+### Limitations<a name="limitations-for-rescheduling"></a>
-+ Only reboot events with an event deadline date can be rescheduled\.
++ Only events with an event deadline date can be rescheduled\.
 The event can be rescheduled up to the event deadline date\.
 The **Deadline** column in the console and the `NotBeforeDeadline` field in the AWS CLI indicate if the event has a deadline date\.
-+ Only reboot events that have not yet started can be rescheduled\.
++ Only events that have not yet started can be rescheduled\.
 The **Start time** column in the console and the `NotBefore` field in the AWS CLI indicate the event start time\.
-Reboot events that are scheduled to start in the next 5 minutes cannot be rescheduled\.
+Events that are scheduled to start in the next 5 minutes cannot be rescheduled\.
 + The new event start time must be at least 60 minutes from the current time\.
 + If you reschedule multiple events using the console, the event deadline date is determined by the event with the earliest event deadline date\.

-## Working with Instances Scheduled for Maintenance<a name="schedevents_actions_maintenance"></a>

-When AWS must maintain the underlying host for an instance, it schedules the instance for maintenance\.
-There are two types of maintenance events: network maintenance and power maintenance\.

-During network maintenance, scheduled instances lose network connectivity for a brief period of time\.
-Normal network connectivity to your instance is restored after maintenance is complete\.

-During power maintenance, scheduled instances are taken offline for a brief period, and then rebooted\.
-When a reboot is performed, all of your instance's configuration settings are retained\.

-After your instance has rebooted \(this normally takes a few minutes\), verify that your application is working as expected\.
-At this point, your instance should no longer have a scheduled event associated with it, or if it does, the description of the scheduled event begins with **\[Completed\]**\.
-It sometimes takes up to 1 hour for the instance status description to refresh\.
-Completed maintenance events are displayed on the Amazon EC2 console dashboard for up to a week\.

-**Actions for Instances Backed by Amazon EBS**
-You can wait for the maintenance to occur as scheduled\.
-Alternatively, you can stop and start the instance, which migrates it to a new host\.
-For more information about stopping your instance, in addition to information about the changes to your instance configuration when it's stopped, see [Stop and Start Your Instance](Stop_Start.md)\.

-You can automate an immediate stop and start in response to a scheduled maintenance event\.
-For more information, see [Automating Actions for EC2 Instances](https://docs.aws.amazon.com/health/latest/ug/cloudwatch-events-health.html#automating-instance-actions) in the *AWS Health User Guide*\.

-**Actions for Instances Backed by Instance Store**
-You can wait for the maintenance to occur as scheduled\.
-Alternatively, if you want to maintain normal operation during a scheduled maintenance window, you can launch a replacement instance from your most recent AMI, migrate all necessary data to the replacement instance before the scheduled maintenance window, and then terminate the original instance\.